ojhaSanidhya/learning/README.md

 # learning
-i want to learn so much things
+i want to learn so many things